laSinteZ/iroha-helpers/README.md

 ```

 # Example
-In `example` directory you can find to files `index.ts` and `chain.ts`.
-These files demonstrain main features of our library.
+In a `example` directory you can find `index.ts` and `chain.ts` files.
+These files demonstrain main features of iroha-helpers.
 In the `chain.ts` you can find how to build transaction with several commands and how to deal with batch.

 ## Node.js
 With node.js you should to create connection to iroha by using `QueryService` and `CommandService` from `endpoint_grpc_pb`.
 Also you should provide grpc credentials as a second argument.